About Pilot Hill

-Just beyond Laramie’s city limits, foothills of shortgrass prairie rise to the summit of Pilot Hill at 8,860 feet in elevation.
+Just beyond Laramie’s city limits, foothills of shortgrass prairie rise to the summit of Pilot Hill.

 This sloping land provides sweeping scenic vistas and important wildlife habitat, a place to experience the inspiring spaces of the Laramie Basin.
-The foothills are full of interesting natural features, from deep ravines to limestone cliffs and conifer forests.
-Crucially, this entire area overlies the Casper Aquifer, a unique geologic feature that naturally filters rain and snow to provide a primary drinking water source for the majority of Albany County residents.
+The foothills are full of interesting natural features – from deep ravines to limestone cliffs and conifer forests.
+Crucially, this entire area overlies the Casper Aquifer, a unique geologic feature that naturally filters rain and snow to provide a primary drinking water source for residents and visitors to Albany County, Wyoming.

 For more than a century this area served as a working landscape for the Warren Livestock Company.
 In the summer of 2017 the current owners of Warren Livestock LLC offered to sell a portion of their property to the people of Albany County with an agreed upon intent of maintaining the land as open space, providing wildlife habitat protection and non-motorized recreational access for the benefit of all of southeastern Wyoming.